omerkarslioglu/verification_notes/data_types.md

 array2[7][3] = 1;       // set last array element
 ```

-If your code accidently tries to read from an out of bounds address, SV will return the default value for the array element type.
+:memo: **Note** If your code accidently tries to read from an out of bounds address, SV will return the default value for the array element type.

 Default value for 4-State variables is "x".
 Default value for 2-State variables is "0".